tymyrddin/blue-phish/source/docs/general/phishing.md

 # Phishing

 Phishing attempts to trick people into clicking on fraudulent links in emails (on their workstation, mobile, tablet, iPad).
-The link typically takes the person to a seemingly legitimate site with a malware download, or even just a form that asks them to type in their usernames, passwords, credit card numbers, bank account details, and other private information.
+The link typically takes the person to a seemingly legitimate site with a malware download.

 ## Detection